MarinBizarreAdventure/voice-recognition/README.md

 ---

 ## Features

-- **Interactive Web App (`app.py`)**
-  An intuitive interface where a user can speak a word or phrase, have the model transcribe it, and see a real-time correctness score.
+- **Interactive Web App (`app.py`)**: An intuitive interface where a user can type a phrase, listen to a natural-sounding AI voice read it, and then record their own pronunciation for an instant accuracy score.
+- **High-Quality Text-to-Speech**: Uses the Marvis TTS model to generate clear, expressive audio, allowing users to hear the correct pronunciation before they practice.
+- **Offline Speech Recognition**: The Vosk ASR model runs entirely locally, ensuring privacy and functionality without a constant internet connection.

-- **Model Accuracy Test (`test_model_accuracy.py`)**
-  A powerful script that evaluates the Vosk model's performance on a large dataset of English audio, providing detailed accuracy metrics.
+- **Model Accuracy Test (`test_model_accuracy.py`)**: A powerful script that evaluates the Vosk model's performance on the LJ Speech dataset, providing detailed accuracy metrics.

-- **Offline Functionality**
-  All speech recognition and text-to-speech tasks are handled offline, requiring no internet connection after the initial setup.
+**Note**: The application requires an internet connection on the first run to download the Marvis TTS model and its dependencies from Hugging Face.
+After the initial download, it can run offline.